CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 ![Serra Angel](https://cards.scryfall.io/large/front/3/5/350c41af-18e5-4ce8-b3b1-64baa85b1acb.jpg?1562197862)

 Serra Angel cost five mana total, and at least 2 must be white.
 It is a creature and has the subtype of angel.
 Serra Angel has two abilities, flying and vigilence.
 Finally, in the bottom right of the card are its combat statistics.
 The first number is its power, 4, and the second is its toughness, also 4.
-This means that whenever Serra Angel is in combat it will deal 4 damage, and it can take 4 damage over the course of a turn before it is destroyed.
+We'll talk about this more in the **creatures** section below.

 ### Types of cards